Free World (magazine): Fourth Free World Congress

-The Fourth Free World Congress of 1945 had been scheduled for April 18–19 in Washington DC., in preparation for the United Nations meeting set to take place a week later in San Francisco.
+The Fourth Free World Congress of 1945 had been scheduled for April 18–19 in Washington, D.C., in preparation for the United Nations meeting set to take place a week later in San Francisco.
 However it was postponed following Roosevelt's death on April 12, 1945.
 The May issue of Free World ran an editorial indicating that the Congress had been postponed until either during or after the San Francisco Conference, which closed on June 26.
 Free World did still publish messages in support of the UN process from Winston Churchill and Chiang Kai-shek, as well as an excerpt from a letter sent by FDR just prior to his death, which had been published in the March issue.
 In Roosevelt's estimation:

 ‘April will be a critical month in the history of human freedom.
 It will see the meeting in San Francisco of a great conference of the United Nations—the nations united in this war against tyranny and militarism.
 At that conference, the peoples of the world will decide, through their representatives and in response to their will, whether or not the best hope for peace the world has ever had will be realized.
 Discussions by the people of this country, and by the peoples of the freedomloving world, of the proposals which will be considered at San Francisco, are necessary, are indeed essential, if the purpose of the people to make peace and to keep peace is to be expressed in action.’

 It is unclear whether or not the Fourth Free World Congress was ever officially convened.

 Louis Dolivet (Ludovic Brecher)

 Most of the information about Louis Dolivet originates from either American or Soviet intelligence sources, and should not be completely trusted.
 Still, there is enough available information to piece together a biographical sketch, the broad outlines of which can seemingly be verified.
-Ludovic Brecher appears to have been born on March 26, 1908 in the northern Romanian village of Șanț.
+Ludovic Brecher appears to have been born on March 26, 1908, in the northern Romanian village of Șanț.
 He became known as Louis Dolivet upon arriving in New York on January 6, 1939.
 In March 1942 he married actress and socialite Beatrice Whitney Straight, of the prominent Whitney family from Massachusetts and New York via London.
 The couple had a son, Willard Straight Dolivet, who died in a drowning accident in September 1952.
 They were divorced in 1949; Dolivet died in London in August 1989.